fredyns/yii2-wiki/Plan-for-next-major-versions.md

 ## Client side

-Do not attempt to solve clientside issues.
+Do not attempt to solve clientside issues in the core.

+- Move `MaskedInput` into separate repository.
 - Drop fxp composer plugin.
 Describe how to use bower (or phpbower), npm in official docs.
 - Remove console asset compressor.
 Describe grunt/gulp workflow.
 - Remove dependencies on any clientside libraries.